 The City invests a portion of available funds in order to earn interest.
 The total income varies with the market rates of interest and the funds available to invest.
-Interest earnings are expected to increase (\$47k) as a consequence of the Federal Reserve's monetary and interest policies.
-The City intends to transfer higher cash balances into the Local Agency Investment Fund (LAIF) which is an investment pool administered by the State of California.
-LAIF is currently paying an interest rate of approximately 1.7%.
-Interest earnings will be offset by banking fees which will increase as the City's bank deposits decrease.
+Interest earnings are expected to increase slightly (\$25k) as a consequence of the Federal Reserve's monetary and interest policies.